Apply to the OTA program

 - Review and score applicants based on application materials.

 - Send interview invitations to a select number of applicants based on initial scores.
-Interviews will occur in October/November.
+Interviews will occur in late September/October.

 - A final score will be calculated (application score plus interview score) and applicants will be ranked highest to lowest.

-- A cohort of 12 students will be admitted to the program.
-Offers will be emailed by late November.
+- A cohort of 24 students will be admitted to the program.
+Offers will be emailed by mid-October.

-- A small number of applicants will be placed on a waiting list.
+- A small number of applicants may be placed on a waiting list.

 OTA program accreditation status:

-The baccalaureate-degree-level occupational therapy assistant program has applied for accreditation by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
-ACOTE’s telephone number c/o AOTA is (301) 652-AOTA and its Web address is www.acoteonline.org.
+The baccalaureate-degree-level occupational therapy assistant program has applied for accreditation and has been granted Candidacy Status by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
+ACOTE’s telephone number c/o AOTA is (301) 652-AOTA and its web address is www.acoteonline.org.